SleepyLili/adaptive-game-assistant/README.md

 # Adaptive game assistant
 The adaptive game assistant is a Python program allowing easy deployment and playing of adaptive cybersecurity games.

-The assistant was made as a part of my [bachelor's thesis]() for the university's KYPO lab.
+The assistant was made as a part of my [bachelor's thesis]().
-The version of the assistant included in the thesis appendix required that the player get some help from an instructor while playing.

-This improved version allows for the player to play through the game completely on their own.
+This improved version allows was made for the PA197 course.

+Unlike the original, this version allows players to play through the game completely on their own.
+(The original required some input and help from a course instructor).

-The games the assistant can help with must be made with Vagrant and Ansible (as other games for the KYPO Cyber Range).
-The Ansible playbooks need to have all tasks tagged, and there need to be game-specific config files in the `resources` subfolder.
+The games the assistant can run must be made with Vagrant and Ansible (as other games for the KYPO Cyber Range).
+The Ansible playbooks need to have all tasks tagged, and there need to be game-specific config files in the `resources/` subfolder.

 ## Usage
 The adaptive game assistant is ran by running `./assistant.py` or `python assistant.py` in the project folder.